Remove and Replace a Leaking Hose Bib Vacuum Breaker Safely

 Vacuum breaker leak

-This page fits when: Water drips, sprays, or spits from the small fitting screwed onto the hose outlet.
+This page fits when: Water drips, sprays, or spits from the small backflow fitting screwed onto the hose outlet.

-Part style match
+Breaker style match

 This page fits when: The old breaker is a removable add-on fitting and you can match the thread size, shape, sealing surface, and set-screw style.